Data Processing Agreement

 2.6.1 Provider Selection

-• Existing ISMS (according to ISO 27001)
+• Existence of an ISMS (preferably according to ISO 27001)

-• Special feature LLM provider
+• Special feature LLM providers:

-• If offered by the provider, we conclude a DPA with this provider
+• If offered by the provider, we conclude a DPA with this provider.

-• DPA with all GDPR-relevant providers
+• DPAs with all GDPR-relevant providers have been concluded.

 2.6.2 Omnifact as a Contractor